Article by Brenley Merritt, Trainer for Valor K9 Academy – Chattanooga

 How can you prevent it?

 There is no direct way to prevent bloating completely, but you can decrease the risk of bloating.
 Having your dog eat two (or more) times a day instead of once will help, along with slow feeders for dogs who eat fast.
-Don’t let them run and play right before or after eating but rather wait 2 hours after exercising or playing to feed your dog and after feeding, wait another 2 hours to let your dog exercise or play.
+Don’t let them run and play right before or after eating but rather wait 1 hour after exercising or playing to feed your dog and after feeding, wait another 2 hours to let your dog exercise or play.
+(It is best to feed one meal per day, later in the evening, after all activity has ceased as a preventative measure against bloat.)
 Another preventative measure you can take is having your dog get gastropexy surgery.
 This surgery tacks their stomach to hopefully prevent the twisting, typically performed when dogs will be spayed/ neutered.
 You should also have doggy first aid kits in your home and car for any emergency you may have.
 Your dog’s medical history and lifestyle may dictate what items you need in your kit.
 Ask your veterinarian for more details and advice that can medically prevent bloat.
 Gastric dilatation-volvulus is a dangerous condition, but with the right information and preventative measures we hope you’re able to help prevent bloat in your dog or respond accordingly to save your dog’s life.